Peace Lily Wilting — Reading What the Plant Is Actually Telling You

 Drought signal (intended)

 Peace lily wilts intentionally to signal water need.
 The cell turgor loss that causes wilting is a controlled physiological response — the plant essentially says 'I need water' through visible physical collapse.
-This is the most striking and most reliable thirst signal in the houseplant world.
+This is the most striking and most reliable thirst signal in the houseplant world, evolved because in its native rainforest understory a sudden dry spell needs an unmistakable response rather than a subtle one.
 Dry soil plus wilting: water immediately.
 The plant will usually be largely recovered within two hours, fully recovered within four to eight hours.

 Root damage (unintended)

 Wet soil plus wilting is the dangerous peace lily paradox.
 Root rot, root-bound conditions, or root suffocation from overwatering causes the same visual wilt but for the opposite physiological reason — the plant cannot get water from the saturated soil because its roots are not functioning.
-This is the version of peace lily wilting that kills plants.
-Do not water a peace lily with wet soil that is wilting — investigate the root system.
+This is the version of peace lily wilting that kills plants, because the instinctive response of watering more only worsens the underlying rot.
+Do not water a peace lily with wet soil that is wilting — investigate the root system instead.

 How to Fix It

 Touch the soil at two-inch depth immediately.
-This single check determines your entire response.
+This single check determines your entire response, and it matters more than how the plant looks or how long it's been since you last watered.

 Dry soil: Water slowly but thoroughly until water drains from the bottom.
-The plant should begin to recover within one to four hours.
+The plant should begin to recover within one to four hours, with most of the canopy back to a normal upright posture by the next morning at the latest.

 Wet soil: Do not water.
 Examine whether water drains from the holes.
 Look at the stem base for soft tissue.
 Smell the soil for mustiness.
-If any of these confirm root rot, lift the plant free of its pot and clear away enough soil to see the roots clearly — healthy peace lily roots are cream and firm, while rotted ones turn dark and slimy or shed their outer layer at a light touch.
+If any of these confirm root rot, ease the whole root ball out of the pot and brush away enough soil to see the roots clearly — healthy peace lily roots are cream and firm, while rotted ones turn dark and slimy or shed their outer layer at a light touch.
 Cut the damaged sections back to clean tissue, move the plant into fresh mix in a pot with working drainage, and expect the wilting to linger for a week or two as the reduced root system works on regrowing enough to keep up with the plant's water needs.

 Prevention